WASSAIC PROJECT CO-DIRECTORS

 Bowie Zunino, Eve Biddle and Jeff Barnett-Winsby are Founders and Co-Executive Directors of the Wassaic Project.
 They have curated performance at Mass MoCa, served as visiting artists at Columbia University, The City College of New York, Parsons The New School for Design, and School of Visual Arts and panelists at The Aldrich Museum, Storm King, and Columbia University Graduate School of Architecture, Planning, and Preservation’s Studio-X.

-Will Hutnick is an artist and curator based in Wassaic and Brooklyn, NY.
-He received his MFA from Pratt Institute and his BA from Providence College.
-His work has been exhibited at Providence College Galleries (Providence, RI, solo), DEMO Project (Springfield, IL, two-person), SPRING/BREAK Art Show (New York, NY), The Java Project (Brooklyn, solo), Grizzly Grizzly (Philadelphia, PA), Circuit 12 Contemporary (Dallas, TX), Momenta Art (Brooklyn), Tiger Strikes Asteroid (Brooklyn) and The Center for Contemporary Art (Bedminster, NJ, solo).
-Hutnick has curated numerous exhibitions at SPRING/BREAK Art Show, Ortega y Gasset Projects, Trestle Projects, Pratt Institute, Brooklyn Fire Proof, Loft 594 and LaunchPad (New York and Brooklyn).
-He has been an Artist in Residence at Yaddo (Saratoga Springs, NY), The Wassaic Project, Vermont Studio Center (Johnson, VT) through 4heads on Governors Island (Governors Island, NY), and recently completed a year-long curatorial residency at Trestle Projects (Brooklyn).
-He is a Co-Director of Ortega y Gasset Projects, an artist-run curatorial collective and exhibition space in Brooklyn.
+Will Hutnick is an artist and curator based in Wassaic, NY.
+He received his M.F.A. from Pratt Institute (Brooklyn, NY) and his B.A. from Providence College (Providence, RI).
+His work has been exhibited most recently at Tiger Strikes Asteroid (Brooklyn), FJORD Gallery (Philadelphia, PA), VICTORI+MO (Brooklyn), Standard Projects (Hortonville, WI), Providence College Galleries (Providence, solo), DEMO Project (Springfield, IL), The Java Project (Brooklyn, solo) and Pratt Institute.
+Hutnick has curated numerous exhibitions at Ortega y Gasset Projects, SPRING/BREAK Art Show, Trestle Projects, Pratt Institute (New York and Brooklyn) and Hamiltonian Gallery (Washington, DC).
+He has been an artist-in-residence at Yaddo (Saratoga Springs, NY), DNA Gallery (Provincetown, MA), The Wassaic Project (Wassaic, NY), Vermont Studio Center (Johnson, VT) and a curator-in-residence at Benaco Arte (Sirmione, Italy) and Trestle Projects (Brooklyn).
+Hutnick is a 2017 Martha Boschen Porter Fund grant recipient from the Berkshire Taconic Community Foundation.
+He is the Co-Director of Ortega y Gasset Projects, an artist-run curatorial collective and exhibition space in Brooklyn.

 2016 PRINT FELLOW